 Dual SATA SSD Drive Modules

 Candidly, a 10Gbps USB 3.1 Gen 2 connection is going to be fast enough for many PC and Mac user's expectations.
 It's really only far more demanding Pro users and enterprise environments that need and / or can afford full-blown 40Gbps ThunderBolt 3 storage and ultra 4K and 5K displays to take advange of all that bandwidth.

 ThunderBolt 3 SSD DrivesThe insanely high bandwidth of a 40Gbps ThunderBolt 3 port will have a huge impact on solid-state storage solutions.
 With the latest generation of PCIe NVME SSD modules we're seeing external solid-state RAID storage products unprecedented data read and write speeds exceeding 2000 MBps leaving previous generation Serial ATA - SATA SSD drives in the dust.

 ThunderBolt 3 SSD Enclosures And CasesWe're already seeing the first multi-drive ThunderBolt 3 drive enclosures reaching the market.
 Companies like OWC and Akitio are delivering 2 or 4 drive enclosures that supports either dual 3.5" HDD or 2.5" SSD SATA drives with dual pass-through Type-C ThunderBolt 3 ports on the rear.

-ThunderBolt 3 Hard Disk DrivesHDD drives will have their place in the world of ThunderBolt 3 interfaces.
-Indeed, when hard disk drives are coupled in a multi-drive RAID storage array insanely high capacity and very high speed data rates are possible even when using mechanical spinning-platter drives.
+ThunderBolt 3 Hard Disk DrivesHDD drives will still have their place in the world of ThunderBolt 3 interfaces.
+Indeed, when hard disk drives are coupled in a multi-drive striped RAID 0 storage array, insanely high capacity and very high speed data rates are possible even when using mechanical spinning-platter drives.
 High RPM spindle speeds and large onboard caches help.